cau-se/cp-dsl-replication/README.md

     correctly.
   - Eclipse will try to install the uninstalled not any more needed packages again, just ignore these.
   - Now you are setup.
+  - Create a new project in Eclipse or open an existing one and open or create a file name ending with `.oconf`, e.g., `example.oconf`
+  This will start the LSP.
+Otherwise the LSP stays inactive.

 ## Vim Setup